What is gastroesopheal reflux?

 What causes GER?

 GER is caused by a weakness in the sphincter muscle that connects the esophagus to the stomach.
 All infants have some degree of GER.
-It is sometimes uncomfortable for the child and may cause a number of problems.
-Most babies outgrow it by 6 months to 1 year of age; however it can take longer.
+It is sometimes uncomfortable for your infant and may cause a number of problems.
+Most infants outgrow it by 6 months to 1 year of age; however it can take longer.

 What are the signs of GER?